wcarhart/koi/README.md

 koidescription="A longer description of your script"
 ```

-In addition, if you don't want auto-generated help menu to contain colors, you can disable them with `koicolors`.
+In addition, if you don't want the auto-generated help menu to contain colors, you can disable them with `koicolors`.
 ```bash
 #!/bin/bash
 koicolors=0